izagawd/DiscordBot/README.md

 </configuration>

 2. Set value of key "BotToken"  in the App.config file to your discord bot's bot token
-3. Set value of key "ConnectionString"  in the App.config file to your postgre sql database connection string, and the program should work.
+3. Set value of key "ConnectionString"  in the App.config file to your postgre sql database connection string.
+4. Before running public static async Task main in Bot.cs, run the FirstTimeSetupAsync method in the same Bot.cs script. (simply call it in the beginning of the main method).
+If done correctly, the project should run as expected